dbeley/ypc/README.md

 ypc -f sample_file.csv -a
 ```

-Download the video files for the tracks/search terms in the sample csv file above :
+Download the videos for the tracks/search terms in the sample csv file above :

 ```
 ypc sample_file.csv -v
 ypc -f sample_file.csv -v
 ```

+### Exported files

+The script will export several files in the export folder (you can set it with the -n/--export_folder_name flag, default : ypc_export) :

+- tracklist.csv : csv file containing the name of the songs and the youtube urls (separator : tab).
+- urls_list.csv : list of extracted youtube urls (one by line).
+You can use that file with ypc (see Examples - With youtube urls)
+- Audio : Folder containing the audio files (if -a)
+- Videos : Folder containing the video files (if -v)